-Similarly, the proposed site is cleared land and does not require the removal of any trees or vegetation, is located above the relevant flood level and is also located in an area that can be serviced given the conditions of the land and the availability of reticulated infrastructure.
+Similarly, the proposed site is relatively cleared land and is located above the relevant flood level and is also in an area that can be serviced given the conditions of the land and the availability of reticulated infrastructure.
+The proposal includes the removal of two trees, however these trees are not large old remnant trees.